 For more on this, please read: One Community, Many Beliefs [PDF 505KB] .

 Under the Public Sector Equality Duty the Council must also adopt and publish its equality objectives.

-We have identified six priority equality objectives, which will become the focus for our work on equality over the next four years.
-These do not cover all the work that is being carried by the Council with the aim of improving equality in Calderdale.
+We have identified six priority 'equality objectives'.
+These will be the focus for our work on equality over the next four years.
+This is not all the work that is being done by us with the aim of improving equality in Calderdale.

 |Council priority||Proposed objective||Why we feel this is a priority|

 |Reduce inequalities||Our work environment and services are accessible and capable of responding to the different and changing needs of our communities:||We know that some groups and communities are not fully represented as users of our services.
 Providing fair and easy access to Council services is an important part of meeting our duties under the Equality Act 2010.
 As an employer, we also want to design in accessibility to our built environment.|

 |Vulnerable communities and individuals are supported to achieve and develop safe, healthy and resilient communities:||Many older, vulnerable or disadvantaged people can have lower levels of health and wellbeing.
 For some this is due to loneliness and isolation.
 Vulnerable communities and individuals are more likely to experience hate crime and antisocial behaviour - investment in early intervention is key.|

 |Grow the economy||Economic inequalities are addressed with partners to tackle low pay and support inclusive growth:||Through working in partnership, while coordinating and maximising local initiatives, the Council helps to contribute to narrowing economic inequalities.
 This has a huge impact on life chances and opportunities in the Borough.|

 |Our workforce is committed to equality and is reflective of the diverse communities it serves:||A number of groups are under-represented within the Council's workforce when compared to the working age population of Calderdale.
 This includes disabled people and minority ethnic communities.|